GururajMunnalli/seaminaction/trunk/README.txt

 The commands of most interest are shown here:

-   get-seam         Downloads Seam and extracts it to the software directory (i.e., opt) get-jboss-as     Downloads JBoss AS and extracts it to the software directory (i.e., opt) rehome           Replace any absolute paths with the path specified in the -Dhome=XXX argument update-project   Update the libraries for the selected project (menu provided) build-db         Build and seed the initial H2 database for Open 18
+   rehome           Replace any absolute paths with the current directory (or -Dnew.home=XXX argument) get-seam         Downloads Seam and extracts it to the software directory (i.e., opt) get-jboss-as     Downloads JBoss AS and extracts it to the software directory (i.e., opt) build-db         Build and seed the initial H2 database for Open 18 update-project   Update the libraries for the selected project (menu provided) quickstart       Executes get-seam, get-jboss-as, build-db, and update-project

 You run each command by prefix it with ant, as shown here: